pponce/homebridge-script2/README.md

 ## Installation

-1. Install homebridge using: `npm install -g homebridge`
+1. Install homebridge using: `sudo npm install -g homebridge`
+2. Install module: `sudo npm install -g file-exists`
-2. Install this plugin using: `npm install -g homebridge-script`
+2. Install this plugin using: `sudo npm install -g homebridge-script`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.
 4. Copy scripts (*.sh) files to own directory.